Wolfer26/euro_satellite_project/README.md

 ## Repository Structure

-notebooks: Contains the Jupyter notebook `satellite_image_classification.ipynb` with all the code used in the project.
+notebooks: Contains the Jupyter notebook `Eurosat_project.ipynb` with all the code used in the project.
 scripts: (Optional) Python scripts for running the code outside of Jupyter (if applicable).
 data: A few sample images or references (Note: The full dataset should not be included due to size constraints).
 images: Contains images for visualizations like training plots.